Profile

 Research students

-Caroline can supervise undergraduate Dissertations and Research Projects for students based at the Penryn campus in the subject areas of:
+Caroline can supervise undergraduate Dissertations and Research Projects for students based at the Penryn campus in the areas of criminal law and criminal justice and family and child law including family justice.

 Contact: Caroline is also happy to discuss with students forming their own proposals in these and related areas.
 Please email me to arrange a meeting: c.keenan@exeter.ac.uk